vladimir-vovk/dev-env-up/README.md

 ```
 wget -O - vladimir-vovk.github.io/dev-env-setup.sh | bash
 ```
-or do all things manualy:
+or do all things manually:

 1. Install salt-minion.
    ```